 use abbreviations in the abstract title.

-CAPITALIZE ENTIRE TITLE.
+PLEASE USE TITLE CASE.
 State all authors’ initials and last names, (presenting author first), including

 the name of the faculty sponsor of the research, other major contributors, and

 the Department or Institution in which the work was done.
 Underline